Mental Health

 2. Describe the contribution of the health sector to the global environmental crisis.

-5. Apply the principles of sustainability to mental health services.
+5. Apply the principles of sustainability to planning a sustainability project in your workplace.

 Course Structure

 Part I. Self-study online - Interactive online materials covering all course content, illustrated with case studies, presented in bite-sized modules.
-The course is flexible to your interests and available time; a condensed version can be completed in under 2 hours using the module summary pages, whilst the full course contains 8 hours of more in depth study.
+The course is flexible to your interests and available time; a condensed version can be completed in under 2 hours using the module summary pages; the full course contains around 8 hours of more in depth study.
 A discussion forum allows you to reflect on your learning and share thoughts and ideas with fellow learners.
 A short video on the home page outlines how to navigate the learning platform and obtain your certificate of completion.
 The learning materials are available to you from the point of booking and for 6 months after your workshop date.
-You can see a table of contents for the self study materials here.
+You can see a table of contents for the self study materials here

-“The examples of projects that had worked well were inspirational and added another dimension to the educational material”
+“The examples of projects that had worked well were inspirational and added another dimension to the educational material.”

 Part 2.
 Live workshop online - The 4 hour virtual workshop consolidates your understanding of the course materials and then focuses on helping you develop ideas for a sustainability project in your setting; translating your learning into action through small group discussions with CSH experts and colleagues from around the world using the range of resources and tools.
 A separate certificate of completion is provided for the workshop.

-After completing the self-study materials and online workshop you are invited to attend our online Sustainable Healthcare Cafés.
-The 2 hour cafes occur regularly throughout the year and offer ongoing support for you to put your learning in to practice.
-They are a friendly, informal setting in which to:
+Part 3.
+MentoringAfter completing the workshop you are invited to attend our online Sustainable Healthcare Cafés, a friendly, informal setting in which to:

-Human health is inextricably linked to the health of the earth’s natural systems, which create the air we breathe, the food we can grow, the proliferation of diseases and much more.
+In the last half century global greenhouse gas emissions have doubled, and human activity has removed about 3/4 the wild birds, mammals, fish, invertebrates and insects on our planet.
+The health implications of this are deeply worrying.
+Human health is inextricably linked to the health of the earth’s natural systems, which provide the air we breathe, the water we drink, the food we can grow, regulate the proliferation of infectious diseases and much more.
 This complex set of relationships is sometimes referred to as ‘planetary health’ and is increasingly recognized as a critical perspective in health improvement and protection.
-Since 1980 global greenhouse gas emissions have doubled, and human activity has removed about half the wild birds, mammals, fish, invertebrates and insects on our planet.
-The health implications of this are clear, and terrifying, and the ongoing COVID-19 pandemic starkly demonstrates this.
 Individuals, organizations, and movements across the world have called a climate emergency to respond.
-There is a huge amount to do and we are all needed.
-There are many important ways to make a difference and this course is a starting point for this exploration.
+There is a huge amount to do, which can feel overwhelming, but this course will help you identify how you can play your part.
+To kick off, we invite you to enjoy this evocative 2 minute video poem What Future Do We Choose?

-© 2024 Centre for Sustainable Healthcare
+© 2025 Centre for Sustainable Healthcare

 An error has occurred.
 This application may no longer respond until reloaded.
 Reload 🗙